BlackCorsair/advanced-c--modern-programming/README.md

 * You can do Functional Programming.
 * Memory leaks -> C++11 use smart pointers so you'll rarely see memory leaks.
 Daniel usually does a `grep "new"` (to delete them) so there are no memory leaks.
 * Buffer overflows -> use a good static analyzer.
+* Macros should be deleted from existence.
+* Pragmas, not even once.
+This is 99% non useful black magic.
+* Variadic Macros... vade retro Satan.

 ## How does it looks like?